 Spanish has spread extensively around the globe.
 Spanish-speaking people are abundant in countries ranging from the Philippines to Spain, the US to Colombia.

-493 million people globally are native speakers, as per Cervantes’ recent study.
+According to Cervantes’ recent study, 493 million people globally are native speakers.
 The overall count increases to 591 million when we consider those who have a good level of proficiency or use it as a non-native tongue.

 In brief, almost 600 million Spanish speakers worldwide comprise 7.5% of the world population.
 Following Mandarin and Hindi, it is the third most spoken mother tongue.
 It is also a vital language on the internet.